Matakishi's tea house

 I bought a 1/50 scale Corgi Cromwell for the British armour.

+I've since decided not to go with the die-cast option.
 The second lot of British.
 This set comprises the third platoon, a mortar with a separate FOO, a machine gun and two bases of Boyes anti tank gunners.
 There will be two extra riflemen that, combined with an extra thompson gunner from the first batch will make a spare rifle squad.

 A shortage of bases means I couldn't base the Boys anti-tank squads but here's everyone else from the second lot.